psmedley/qt6-webengine-os2/src/3rdparty/chromium/styleguide/c++/c++-features.md

 The C++ language has in recent years received an updated standard every three years (C++11, C++14, etc.).
 For various reasons, Chromium does not immediately allow new features on the publication of such a standard.
-Instead, once toolchain support is sufficient, a standard is declared "initially supported", with new language/library features banned pending discussion.
+Instead, once Chromium supports the toolchain to a certain extent (e.g., build support is ready), a standard is declared "_initially supported_", with new language/library features banned pending discussion but not yet allowed.

 You can propose changing the status of a feature by sending an email to [cxx@chromium.org](https://groups.google.com/a/chromium.org/forum/#!forum/cxx).